syrull/syrull.github.io/content/writeups/htb-vessel.md

 /home/steven/.notes/notes.pdf # Password protected PDF
 ```

-I suspected that the `screenshot.png` is a screenshot out of the `passwordGenerator`.
-The `passwordGenerator` was unusually big and the whole use of that binary is to create 'secure' passwords.
-I noticed 'python' icon over the icon on the binary and I suspected that this could be a packed python project with `PyInstaller`.
+I suspected that the `screenshot.png` is am image of the `passwordGenerator`.On the other hand the `passwordGenerator` was unusually big and the whole use of that binary is to create 'secure' passwords.
+I noticed the python icon on the binary and I suspected that this could be a packed python project with `PyInstaller`.
 I confirmed that when I loaded the whole thing in Ghidra/IDA.

-I used [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor) to extract the `*.pyc` files, which I then used the [uncomplyle6](https://pypi.org/project/uncompyle6/) to decompile the `*.pyc` files.
-Which led me to the actual source code of that binary:
+I have used [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor) to extract the `*.pyc` files, and then the [uncomplyle6](https://pypi.org/project/uncompyle6/) to decompile the `*.pyc` files.
+Which has led me to the actual source code of the binary:

 This is the function that generates the password: